davidvaughan86/Season2-Python/week2/day1/README.md

 print(dict1['4']['v']) returns the 'v' dictionary list in the dictionary of '4' print(dict1['5'][0]) returns the index 0 (n:0) position of the list of dictionary key (5) print(dict1['5'][0]['n']) prints the value (o) of the dictionary (n) in the list of the dictionary of (5)

+# adding to the list

+list = ['a', 'b', 'c']

+list.append('d') adds 'd'  to the list after c

+# adding to the dictionary
+    we cannot implicityly use append to add a key value to a dictionary. we use update()

+dictionary = {'1':'a', '2':'b'}

+# looping through a dictionary
+for hpValue in car['engineChoices']: using a for loop
+    for key,value in hpValue.items(): key,value and .items() function
+        print(value['horsepower'])

+using .items()  to loop through the dictionary